June 4, 2021 by

 Elder mediators allow siblings the opportunity to both provide input and listen respectfully to each other.
 The goal is not only to determine the best outcome for the senior parents, but to help siblings maintain healthy relationships with each other in the process.

-When exploring elder mediation options, there are several questions you should ask:
+When exploring elder care mediation options, there are several questions you should ask:

 - What is your education, training, and background?